Flora and Maria

 Flora and María were the first two of nine female Christian Martyrs of Córdoba.
 After denouncing Islam before an Islamic judge, they were imprisoned.
 Though threatened "with being thrown upon the streets as prostitutes", they were eventually beheaded.
 They are commemorated on 24 November.

 Flora

+Saint Flora of Córdoba (died November 24, 851 AD) was a Mozarabic woman, she was venerated by the Roman Catholic Church as a virgin martyr, and was executed during the reign of Abd ar-Rahman II (r.
+822–852).

-Flora was born to a Christian mother and a Muslim father.
-Her father died when she was still very young, and Flora was brought up as a Christian.
-Her Muslim older brother tried in vain to convert Flora to Islam, eventually surrendering his sister to the authorities.
-Flora was imprisoned and a Muslim scholar was appointed to teach her about Islam, but she managed to escape and fled towards the Christian settlements.
+Flora was born to an Islamic father and Christian mother, a native of Ausinianos.
+Her father died when she was young, and in turn, Flora and her sisters were brought up by her mother into Christianity.
+According to the hagiography by Eulogius of Córdoba, after Flora's elder brother asked her to convert to Islam, she refused and sought refuge elsewhere.

 María

 María was born to a Christian father and Muslim mother.
 Her mother was baptised some time after she got married.
 Fearing charges of apostasy, the couple and their two children left their home in the town of Elche and moved to the village of Fronianus.
 María lost her mother at a young age, and her father sent her to convent in Cuteclara.
 The convent's abbess, Artemia, told María how she witnessed the execution of her two sons by the Muslim rulers thirty years prior.
 The story had a long-lasting impression on the girl.

 María's older brother, Walabonsus, also received a religious education at the monastery of Saint Felix.
 The siblings, who were separated when María was sent to the convent and Walabonsus to the monastery, met again when Walabonsus was appointed one of the supervisors of María's convent.
 Walabonsus was executed by Muslim authorities on 16 July 851, and his martyrdom along with Artemia's story drove María to follow in her brother's footsteps.